 Jobseekers Allowance

-The main unemployment benefit is Jobseekers Allowance (JSA) - what most of us know as the dole.
-JSA is not granted to everyone who is out of work.
+The main unemployment benefit is New Style Jobseekers Allowance (JSA) - what most of us know as the dole.
+New Style JSA is not granted to everyone who is out of work.
 Rather, you must be under the state pension age and actively seeking work.
 The official signing off your JSA at the Jobcentre will try to ascertain whether or not you are actually looking.
 However, it is possible to claim JSA while still doing some work; it is available to all those doing less than 16 hours work per week.

 Income Support